Skip to main content

 • support quality of life, reablement and maintain function for older people

-• regularly* review care and services plans* and communicate any changes in care and services to the older person and others involved in the older person’s care*, including when transition occurs.
+• regularly review care and services plans and communicate any changes in aged care services to the older person and others involved in the older person’s care, including when transition occurs.

 You can find more resources about the role of the governing body and governance in the Quality Standards Resource Centre.